 As we weather the storm of the Covid-19 Coronavirus, we are getting rare glimpses of a better world.
 A New Zealand where the streets are quieter, the air is cleaner, and we have more time with our families.
 The essentials of life are in sharper focus.

 This time is hard and it’s not over yet, but New Zealand’s response to the economic aftermath of the Covid-19 crisis could also be a once-in-a-lifetime chance to reset.
 To build back better.

 We could come out of this with a reimagined New Zealand where people and nature are properly valued.
 A society where the ways we travel, generate electricity and produce food are cleaner and more sustainable.

 If we make the right choices.

 Jacinda Ardern has shown strong leadership by front footing a response to the coronavirus crisis with measures to keep us all safe and lessen the impact on jobs, health and communities.

 The Government’s initial response to the pandemic has rightly been to focus on eliminating the virus and ensuring people’s lives and livelihoods are protected as much as possible.

-In the coming weeks they’ll go further.
+In coming months they’ll go further.
 They will announce significant spending on infrastructure projects designed to create jobs and income.

 This is a huge opportunity if we make the right choices.